ctu-geoforall-lab/gitpitch-presentation/PITCHME.md

 ### GeoForAll Labs

-Worldwide network research and educational laboratories established by OSGeo, ICA, and other organizations following the motto
+Worldwide network research and educational laboratories

 @quote[Central to “Geo for All” mission is the belief that knowledge is a public good and Open Principles in Education will provide great opportunities for everyone.]

 [GeoForAll](https://www.osgeo.org/initiatives/geo-for-all/about-geo-for-all)

+### CTU GeoForAll Lab